solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 This is why using enhanced fan-out provides a much lower record propagation latency of about 70 ms on average.
 Moreover, this latency remains **consistent** even if you add more enhanced consumers to the stream.
 This is also why throttling of the _GetRecords_ calls is not an issue anymore.

-Of course, as with the shared througput consumers, there are other transient internal errors that might happen while the _ESM_ tries to read records using the dedicated throughpu.
+Of course, as with the shared throughput consumers, there are other transient internal errors that might happen while the _ESM_ tries to read records using the dedicated throughput.
 However, they are once again taken care of by the _ESM_, so you probably won’t ever know they are there.

 In the end, after the _ESM_ obtains records from a shard, it all looks the same to your Lambda function.
 It just gets invoked synchronously, is given a batch of records to process, and does not really care how that batch got there, so to speak.